Dyslexia Awareness Week #DAW24 – What’s your story?

 Introducing Scanning Pens into a Special School

-In this free online session join Scanning Pens, Neil Ryland, Business Development Manager for Special Schools as he discusses the importance of understanding all the features and settings and personalising to ensure the pens do what the student requires.
+In this recorded session Neil Ryland, Business Development Manager for Special Schools at Scanning Pens discusses the importance of understanding all the features, settings and personalisation to ensure the pens do what each individual student requires.

 CENMAC's Thursday Thirty Session: Introducing Scanning pens into a special school